freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1580.1

 There's a few that contain the word `Algorithms`.
-You can use `LIKE` to find text matching patterns like this: `WHERE <column> LIKE '<pattern>'`.
+You can use `LIKE` to find patterns in text like this: `WHERE <column> LIKE '<pattern>'`.
 An underscore (`_`) in a pattern will return rows that have any character in that spot.
 View the rows in this table with a course name that matches the pattern `'_lgorithms'`.

 #### HINTS